curtains

 With this in mind, we recommend adding at least 150mm and up to 300mm to the width measurement on each side of the window or door frame.

-For example, if your measurement from left to right of the frame is 2500mm, your final measurement to enter when ordering would include the extra 150mm for the left side and the extra 150mm for the right, giving you 2800mm (or more if you decide to extend the track further on one or each side).
+For example, if your measurement from left to right of the frame is 2500mm, your final measurement to enter when ordering would include the extra 150mm for the left side and the extra 150mm for the right, giving you 2800mm (or more if you decide to extend the track further on either side).

 Measure the drop